henryorton/paramagpy/examples/pcs_fit/README.rst

 .. literalinclude:: ../../../examples/pcs_fit/pcs_fit.py
 	:lines: 12-16

 A quick gridsearch is conducted in a sphere of 10 Angstrom with 10 points per radius using the function :py:func:`paramagpy.fit.svd_gridsearch_fit_metal_from_pcs`.
-This requires two lists containing the starting metals ``mStart`` and parsed experimental data ``parsedData``.
-This function return lists containing a new fitted metal object, the calculated PCS values from the fitted model, and the Q-factor.
+This requires two lists containing the starting metals ``mStart`` and parsed experimental dataArray ``parsedData``.
+This function returns lists containing a new fitted metal object, the calculated PCS values from the fitted model.

 .. literalinclude:: ../../../examples/pcs_fit/pcs_fit.py
 	:lines: 18-20